Comprehensive Behavioral Intervention for Tics

 Your 9th session is booked 4 weeks after your 8th session and is considered your last “official” session for CBIT.
 However, two additional sessions (up to 11 sessions) may be added as needed each month, or at any interval needed.

-Length of treatment will vary based upon child’s age, awareness of tics and urges, attention, and behavior.
+Length of treatment will vary based upon client's age, awareness of tics and urges, attention, behavior and follow through with practice at home between sessions.

 For Out of Network Clients: